Worst-Case Services and State-Based Scheduling

 \section{Min-Plus Services}

-Another source of our framework's complexity comes from the fact that a general worst-case service, as an uncountably infinite full-blown map between cumulative vectors, is difficult to specify and update.
-For state-based scheduling, on the surface, it seems that we need only keep track of its spectrum, to admit new service requests, and its conditional spectrum, to identify feasible schedules, both of which are countably infinite.
-But these are not self-contained entities because, unless a worst-case service is uniquely identified by its spectrum, which is not the case in general, its conditional spectrum cannot be identified by its spectrum alone.
-So are there worst-case services that can be uniquely identified by their spectra?
+A second source of complexity in our framework is the fact that worst-case services, as uncountably infinite, full-blown maps between cumulative vectors, are difficult to specify and update.
+On the surface, it may seem that to admit new service requests, and to identify feasible schedules, state-based scheduling only requires that we keep track of the services' spectra and conditional spectra, both of which are countably infinite.
+But these spectra cannot be updated independently from their underlying services because different worst-case services may share the same spectrum.